Gaadek/Gaadek.github.io/_posts/2021-01-27-Linux-apt-cheat-sheet.md

 ## How do I use apt?

-Here is below a list of the most common apt commands
+Below a list of the most common apt commands

 | Name | Command |
 | :------ |:--- |